mitre/secure-coding-case-studies/python/msccs-6.md

 # MSCCS-6 :: CODE INJECTION IN SEARCHOR

+### Introduction:

-**Introduction:** The improper control over the generation of code (also known as “Code Injection”) has been a common mistake in software for many years.
+The improper control over the generation of code (also known as “Code Injection”) has been a common mistake in software for many years.
 Annually one of the CWE™ Top 25 Most Dangerous Software Weaknesses, it is one that is theoretically possible in any coding language.
 In 2023 such a vulnerability was disclosed in Arjun Sharda's Searchor — an all-in-one Python library that simplifies web scraping, obtaining information on a topic, and generating search query URLs.
 This case study will explore that vulnerability, the mistake made by the developers, what it enabled an adversary to accomplish, and how the code was eventually corrected.

+### Software:

+**Name:** Searchor
 **Language:** Python
-**Software:** Searchor
 **URL:** https://github.com/ArjunSharda/Searchor

+### Weakness:

-**Weakness:** CWE-95: Improper Neutralization of Directives in Dynamically Evaluated Code
+<a href="https://cwe.mitre.org/data/definitions/95.html">CWE-95: Improper Neutralization of Directives in Dynamically Evaluated Code</a>

 Code Injection — and more specifically dynamically evaluated code injection — is possible when software constructs all or part of a code segment using externally influenced input, but does not neutralize (e.g., canonicalize, encode, escape, quote, validate) or incorrectly neutralizes special elements known as directives that could modify the syntax and intended behavior of the code segment.
 This may allow an adversary to execute arbitrary code, or at least modify what code can be executed.

+### Vulnerability:

-**Vulnerability:** CVE-2023-43364 – Published 25 September 2023
+<a href="https://www.cve.org/CVERecord?id=CVE-2023-43364">CVE-2023-43364</a> – Published 25 September 2023

 Searchor leverages the Python Click library to create an extensible, composable, and user-friendly command-line interface (CLI).
 The vulnerable source code in main.py defines the search command that can be used to query a specified URL.